 '''

 dsconfig set-request-processor-prop \

 --processor-name dc_example_dc_com-req-processor \

---add criteria-based-load-balancing-agorithm:dc_example_dc_com-write-operations

 '''

+--set criteria-based-load-balancing-algorithm:dc\example\dc\com-write-traffic-lba

 To Route Operations from a Single Client to a Specific Server

 To create a type of server affinity, where all operations from a single client are routed to a specific server, you follow a similar process as in the previous use case.
 However, instead of request criteria, you configure connection criteria.
 These connection criteria identify clients that could be adversely affected by replication latency.
 These clients will use the Failover Load Balancing Algorithm rather than the default Fewest Operations Load Balancing Algorithm.